rpmiskin/k8s-liveupdating/README.md

 ## Running in k8s

-The file `basic-deployment.yml` will start a pod with using the `local/watcher` image. **Note** The pod is defined with an `ImagePullPolicy` of `Never` to ensure the locally built version is used.
+The file `basic-deployment.yml` will create a Deployment running a single pod using the `local/watcher` image. **Note** The Pod template is defined with an `ImagePullPolicy` of `Never` to ensure the locally built version is used.

 The following command will deploy the pod and start following the logs:

 ```
 kubectl apply -f basic-deployment.yml
-kubectl logs -f monitor-pod
+kubectl logs -l app=monitor -f
 ```

-Now exec into the container with the follwing command:
+Now exec into the container with the following command:

 ```
-kubectl exec -it monitor-pod -- /bin/bash
+kubectl exec -it deploy/monitor-deployment -- /bin/bash
 ```

 And modify files in the monitor folder to see watcher output.